intelligentplant/AppStoreConnect.Adapters/docs/adapter-host-authn-authz.md

 ## App Store Connect Bearer Token Authentication

+> Bearer tokens issued by App Store Connect can represent either the calling Industrial App Store user or the App Store Connect itself, depending on whether the request was initiated by a user or by the system.

 App Store Connect can be configured to issue per-call JWT bearer tokens that represent the identity of the calling Industrial App Store user.
 A shared secret key is used by App Store Connect to sign the tokens, and by the adapter host when validating tokens.